To paraphrase Descartes’ Cogito, ergo sum (“I think, therefore I am”), I am a mom of teens, therefore I worry.

 When my girls were little, I used to say that their happiness in life was not my chief concern.
 It wasn’t that I didn’t want them to be happy; it’s just that I wanted them to be other things more.
 I wanted them to be honest and respectful and trustworthy and kind and compassionate.
 I was more concerned with the inward character of their malleable little hearts than I was their outward state as it related to something everyone knows is transient and usually blown about by the winds of circumstance.

 But now that they’re older, more and more what I long for is their happiness.
 Happiness with themselves and their relationships and the overall rhythm of their days.
 Of course, I know happiness is situational.
 Of course, I know it comes and goes.
 Of course, I know my hormone-riddled adolescents are not going to be happy all the time.
-But I want them to experience happiness—and its companions, contentedness and hope—a lot of the time.
+But as a mom of teens, I want them to experience happiness—and its companions, contentedness and hope—a lot of the time.

 I want my kids to be physically, spiritually, mentally, and emotionally well and strong.
 So I worry: are they eating enough?
 Are they eating too much?
 Are they getting enough sleep and exercise?
 (Stock answer: probably not.)
 Are they depressed?
 Are they anxious?
 And if they are or aren’t any of these things, what can or should I help them do about it?